 “Owning our story and loving ourselves through that process is the bravest thing that we will ever do.”
 Brene Brown

 Brown goes on to explain her thoughts like this:

 "... if we do not claim worthiness inside of our story, we end up hustling for worthiness on the outside of our story – who we are and what we believe becomes secondary to who do you want me to be and what do you want me to believe."

 Doesn't that ring true?
 Yet, we may wonder how we accomplish the task of claiming worthiness inside our story.
 What does that mean, exactly?

-The process of looking at those five or six most influential stories, helps us choose what from our past we wish to keep and discard.
+The process of looking at our most influential stories helps us choose what from our past we wish to keep and discard.
 Nestled within each is the power to create different endings, to live more fully in the present, and to experience better relationships.